 There is not one thought that is in the world today that was not contemplated by our African forefathers - What is life?
 What is Death?
 How do we live together in peace and prosperity?
 Not only did Africans seek answers to every question imaginable, they found answers that brought about the spoken word, the mother tongue of all languages.
 They were the first to create art, music, science, mathematics, internal medicine, government, law, engineering, animal husbandry and the mortuary sciences.
 They were the first to adorn themselves with cosmetics and the first to cultivate cotton and adorn themselves with diverse fashions of clothing.
 These are the people who brought forth the natural sciences including biology, chemistry, physics and astronomy.
 Most significantly, they invented the art of writing.
 Every alphabet used today is based on those created by the Ancient Egyptians.

 Some monuments which stand to the credit of Ancient Africans include:

 " The Great Temple of Karnak in Luxor.

 " The Royal Tombs at the Valley of Kings.

 " The Mortuary Temple at Deirel-Bahri and Remesseum.

 " The building of boats for long distance travel.

-The Ingenuity and achievement of Ancient Africans and her descendents have proven that they are necessary in solving the crises of today Through the African Mind rooted in the principles of Maat, The African world view is a gift offered to the world at a critcal time when world civilization must save itself from self destruction.
+The Ingenuity and achievement of Ancient Africans and her descendants have proven that they are necessary in solving the crises of today Through the African Mind rooted in the principles of Maat, The African world view is a gift offered to the world at a critical time when world civilization must save itself from self-destruction.